awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 ## Specifying a Bind Mount in your Task Definition<a name="specify-volume-config"></a>

 Before your containers can use bind mount host volumes, you must specify the volume and mount point configurations in your task definition\.
 This section describes the volume configuration for a container\.
-For tasks that use a bind mount host volume, specify a `host` and optional `sourcePath`\.
+For tasks that use a bind mount host volume, specify a `host` value and optional `sourcePath` value\.

 The task definition JSON shown below shows the syntax for the `volumes` and `mountPoints` objects for a container\.